 Let's get started.

 To understand Hotwire, we first need to know how a typical request-response cycle works when a browser requests a web page.

 When you go to a website in the browser or click a link on a page, it makes a GET request to the server, which sends an HTML response to the requesting browser.
-The browser then parses the HTML text and displays the web page.
+The browser then parses the HTML and displays the web page.

 Now, these assets are cached on the browser most of the time, which makes this process relatively fast, but the basic idea remains the same.
 The browser has to parse and interpret the whole HTML again.
 So the web application doesn’t get a native application-like feeling.
 It still feels like a website.